feirydraco/GameOfLife/README.md

 - Input and output electrical pulses >> Gliders.
 - Wires >> Trajectories of glider movements.
 - Processing devices >> Collision of gliders.
-- Output device >> Collision of gliders with immobile patterns
+- Output device >> Collision of gliders with immobile patterns.